Wonderful Symmetric Varieties and Schubert Polynomials: Equivariant cohomology computations

-To make this clear in the setting of our examples (cf. Section \ref{sec:bg-examples}), if $S$ is taken to be the full maximal torus $T$ of $GL_n$, we let $X_i$ ($i=1,\hdots,n$) be the function on $\frt$ which evaluates to $a_i$ on the element

-We denote by $Y_i$ ($i=1,\hdots,n$) a second copy of the same set of functions.
-We then have two sets of variables as in Proposition~\ref{prop:eqvt-cohom-flag-var}, typically denoted $\xx = x_1,\hdots,x_n$ and $\yy = y_1,\hdots,y_n$, and $T$-equivariant classes are represented by polynomials in these variables.
+To make this clear in the setting of our examples (cf. Section \ref{sec:bg-examples}), if $\mb{S}$ is taken to be the full maximal torus $\mb{T}$ of $\mb{GL}_n$, we let $\mb{X_i}$ ($i=1,\hdots,n$) be the function on $\frt$ which evaluates to $a_i$ on the element We denote by $\mb{Y_i}$ ($i=1,\hdots,n$) a second copy of the same set of functions.
+We then have two sets of variables as in Proposition~\ref{prop:eqvt-cohom-flag-var}, typically denoted $\xx = x_1,\hdots,x_n$ and $\yy = y_1,\hdots,y_n$, and $\mb{T}$-equivariant classes are represented by polynomials in these variables.

-If $\mu=(\mu_1,\hdots,\mu_s)$ is a composition of $n$, let $T$ be the full torus of $GL_n$, and let $S_{\mu}$ be the torus of $H_{\mu}$, as in $\S 2$.
-We denote by $X_i$ the same function on $\frt$ as described above.
-We denote by $Y_{i,j}$ the function on $\frs_{\mu}$ which evaluates to $a_{i,j}$ on an element of the form in \eqref{eq:block-torus-lie-even} (if $\mu_i$ is even) or \eqref{eq:block-torus-lie-odd} (if $\mu_i$ is odd).
-We denote by $Z_i$ the function which evaluates to $\lambda_i$ on an element of the form \eqref{eq:block-torus-lie-even} or \eqref{eq:block-torus-lie-odd}.
-Then letting lower-case $\xx$, $\yy$, and $\zz$-variables correspond to these coordinates (with matching indices), $H_{S_{\mu}}^*(G/B)$ is generated by these variables, and when we seek formulas for certain $S_{\mu}$-equivariant classes, we are looking for polynomials in these particular variables.
+If $\mu=(\mu_1,\hdots,\mu_s)$ is a composition of $n$, let $\mb{T}$ be the full torus of $\mb{GL}_n$, and let $\mb{S}_{\mu}$ be the torus of $\mb{H}_{\mu}$, as in Section \ref{sec:bg-examples}.
+We denote by $\mb{X}_i$ the same function on $\frt$ as described above.
+We denote by $\mb{Y}_{i,j}$ the function on $\frs_{\mu}$ which evaluates to $a_{i,j}$ on an element of the form in \eqref{eq:block-torus-lie-even} (if $\mu_i$ is even) or \eqref{eq:block-torus-lie-odd} (if $\mu_i$ is odd).
+We denote by $\mb{Z}_i$ the function which evaluates to $\lambda_i$ on an element of the form \eqref{eq:block-torus-lie-even} or \eqref{eq:block-torus-lie-odd}.
+Then letting lower-case $\xx$, $\yy$, and $\zz$-variables correspond to these coordinates (with matching indices), $H_{\mb{S}_{\mu}}^*(\mb{G}/\mb{B})$ is generated by these variables, and when we seek formulas for certain $\mb{S}_{\mu}$-equivariant classes, we are looking for polynomials in these particular variables.

 We next recall the standard localization theorem for torus actions.
 For more on this fundamental result, the reader may consult, for example, \cite{Brion-98_i}.

 \begin{theorem} Let $X$ be an $S$-variety, and let $i: X^S \hookrightarrow X$ be the inclusion of the $S$-fixed locus of $X$.
 Then the pullback map of $\Lambda_S$-modules